top of page

 That book isn’t just information — it’s perspective.

-Written from lived experience, it explores bipolar, anxiety disorders and alcoholism through narrative articles and poems that challenge common myths and encourage deeper understanding.
+Written from lived experience, it explores Bipolar, Anxiety Disorders and Alcoholism through narrative articles and poems that challenge common myths and encourage deeper understanding.

 It invites readers to ask better questions, shift their thinking and see mental health not as weakness — but as something that can be managed, understood and strengthened.

-And that shift?
-That’s where real power begins.
+That shift is where real power begins.

-And now… back to Rambo.
+Now, back to Rambo.
 The room grew still as he stepped closer to the mic, unfolded his paper and began to read.

 Rambo’s Poem: A Warrior’s Embrace of Emotions